-The Body of European Regulators for Electronic Communications (BEREC)
+BEREC - Body of European Regulators for Electronic Communications

 In 2010, BEREC, the Body of European Regulators for Electronic Communications, was founded based on an EU Regulation (EC No. 1211/2009), which was reviewed in 2018.
 This group's duty is to establish greater coordination in national regulatory practices through the uniform implementation –as far as possible – of the European regulatory framework for electronic communications networks and services, in order to promote the development of an internal market.

 The concept of an Office separate from the Board of Regulators itself is thus realised, with the Office being a legal entity under Community law.
 Nevertheless, BEREC is not an agency overall, but an umbrella organisation comprising the Board of Regulators (not a legal entity) and the Office.
 The latter is run by a Management Board consisting of representatives from the 27 National Regulatory Authorities (NRAs) of the EU Member States and one representative of the Commission.
-In 2021, the Board of Regulators and the Management Board are chaired by Michel van Bellinghen of the Belgian Regulatory Agency BIPT.
+In 2022, the Board of Regulators and the Management Board are chaired by Annemarie Sipkes of the Dutch Regulatory Agency ACM.
 László Ignéczi is the Administrative Manager in charge of the BEREC Office, which has its headquarters in Riga.

 The 2022 BEREC work programme is based on the strategic priorities:

 - Promoting full connectivity